Central America leaders to ask Obama for plan to stem child exodus

 Last week, the United States flew home dozens of Central American children, after Obama pledged to speed up the deportation process.

-Obama has asked lawmakers for $3.7 billion to pay for more border security, temporary detention centres and additional immigration court judges to process asylum cases and speed up deportations.
+Obama has asked lawmakers for $3.7 billion to pay for more border security, temporary detention centers and additional immigration court judges to process asylum cases and speed up deportations.

 Central America has seen a wave of violence as Mexican drug cartels have battled for drug routes and extortion rackets through the region.